Psychometric & Aptitude Tests Online

 What Are the Different Types of Psychometric Tests?

 The main types of tests you may encounter during recruitment processes are aptitude or reasoning tests, logic tests, personality questionnaires and professional simulations.
-These tests can be divided into dozens of groups and sub-groups; methods and test publishers may differ between different countries, employers or recruitment centres.
+These tests can be divided into dozens of groups and sub-groups; methods and test publishers may differ between different countries, employers, or recruitment centers.

 AptitudeTests.org provides overviews of each test type, as well as a complete preparation pack, including many examples and free exercises with full answers and concise explanations.